LuxDL/Lux.jl/docs/src/manual/nested_autodiff.md

 That's pretty good, of course you will have some error from the finite differences calculation.

+!!! tip

+    Notice that in this example the Jacobian `J` consists on the full matrix of derivatives of `smodel` with respect the different inputs in `x`.
+In order to avoid the unnecessary calculation of zero entries of the Jacobian, you can instead use [`batched_jacobian`](@ref) to parse the calculation of the Jacobian per each single input.
+    ```@example nested_ad
+    J = batched_jacobian(smodel, AutoForwardDiff(), x)
+    ```
+    Notice that this now returns a 3D array with the Jacobian calculation for each independent input value in `x`.

 ## Loss Function contains Gradient Computation

 Ok here I am going to cheat a bit.
 This comes from a discussion on nested AD for PINNs